david-andrew-k/TDD_Junior_Skills_Session/docs/ProjectSetupInstructions.md

 This is an opinionated guide, covering simple setup aimed at someone who is not familiar with the tools used in this project.

+If you prefer a less traditional approach, you can refer to the [Project Setup AI Prompt](./ProjectSetupAIPrompt.md) to generate your own instructions and ask follow-up questions using a Generative AI chatbot of your choice (e.g., ChatGPT, Copilot, etc.).

 ## IDE Installation and Setup

 1. **Download and Install IntelliJ IDEA Community Edition**: